argoproj/argo-workflows/docs/configure-artifact-repository.md

 `serviceAccountKeySecret` is also not needed in this case.
 Please follow the link to configure Workload Identity (<https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity>).
+If using the artifact repository to archive logs, Workload Identity will have to be associated with two Kubernetes service accounts:
+- The service account used to execute the workflow to write logs
+- The service account used by Argo Server (default: `argo-server`) to retrieve logs

 ### Use S3 APIs